ardatan/graphql-tools/website/docs/stitch-type-merging.md

 ```

 When incorporating plain objects, always extend the provided `originalObject` to retain internal merge configuration.
 You may also return direct calls to `delegateToSchema` and `batchDelegateToSchema` (as described for [schema extensions](/docs/stitch-schema-extensions#basic-example)), however&mdash;always provide these delegation methods with a `skipTypeMerging: true` option to prevent infinite recursion.

-## Error handling

-Merging integrates both fetched objects _and their associated errors_.
-That means an error returned by a subschema in one position will be mapped to its corresponding output position within the final results.
-All told, providing quality errors from a stitched schema is relatively seamless following some basic guidelines:

-1. Make subschemas return errors for missing and invalid records.
-2. Assure all errors provided by subschemas have a `path`.